OctoPrint/OctoPrint/docs/api/files.rst

    :statuscode 400:             If the ``command`` is unknown or the request is otherwise invalid
    :statuscode 415:             If a ``slice`` command was issued against something other than an STL file.
    :statuscode 404:             If ``location`` is neither ``local`` nor ``sdcard`` or the requested file was not found
-   :statuscode 409:             If a selected file is supposed to start printing directly but the printer is not operational or
+   :statuscode 409:             If a selected file is supposed to start printing directly but the printer is not operational
-                                if a file to be sliced is supposed to be selected or start printing directly but the printer is not operational or already printing.
+                                or if a file is to be selected but the printer is already printing or if a file to be sliced is supposed to be selected or start printing directly but the printer is not operational or already printing.